-CEO of I.CA is responsible for the protection of personal data.
+CEO of I.CA is responsible for personal data protection.

 9.4.5 Notice and consent to use private information

 I.CA deals with the notifying of personal data use and consents to personal data processing in accordance with the relevant legislation.